LUA - Handling of io-errors

 if you manage to reproduce in master, this means that the bug is only triggered when a lua exception is raised in a certain way.
 I would probably need your complete luarc file...

-#2 Updated by Rudolf Martin almost 5 years ago
+#2 Updated by Rudolf Martin about 5 years ago

 Here the questionable part of my script: